akaminer11/sorting-algorithm-speed-tester/README.md

 # sorting-algorithm-speed-tester
-A compilation of my implementations of the 5 most popular sorting algorithms.
-Has a main program to smoothly test times and such.
+A compilation of my implementations of the 5 most popular sorting algorithms, written in python3.
+It has a main program to smoothly test times and such.

 Used in the command line.
 No GUI to speak of.
 Sorry.